tannerhelland/PhotoDemon/README.md

 ### What doesn't PhotoDemon do?

-* The current release (6.6a) does not support text layers.
+* The current release (6.6b) does not support text layers.
 Text layers are planned for the next release.
-* The current release (6.6a) finally includes partial Unicode support.
+* The current release (6.6b) includes partial Unicode support.
 Some features may not work with Unicode filenames, but work on this is ongoing.
-* The current release (6.6a) does not provide any on-canvas painting tools.
-Some on-canvas paint tools are planned for the next release.
+* The current release (6.6b) does not provide any on-canvas painting tools.
+On-canvas paint tools are planned for the next release.
-* The current release (6.6a) may not integrate well with high-contrast Windows themes, or non-standard Windows themes.
+* The current release (6.6b) may not integrate well with high-contrast Windows themes, or non-standard Windows themes.
 Improvements to theming are planned for the next release.
 * PhotoDemon isn't designed for OSes other than Microsoft Windows.
 A compatibility layer like Wine (http://www.winehq.org/) may allow PhotoDemon to work on OSX, Linux, BSD, Solaris, or Maemo systems, but program stability and performance may suffer.

 ### How can I get involved?